popsUlfr/steamos-btrfs/README.md

 - `STEAMOS_BTRFS_SDCARD_EXT4_FORMAT_OPTS`   : flags to pass to `mkfs.ext4` during the format.
 - `STEAMOS_BTRFS_SDCARD_F2FS_MOUNT_OPTS`    : the f2fs mount options for f2fs formatted SD cards.
 - `STEAMOS_BTRFS_SDCARD_F2FS_FORMAT_OPTS`   : flags to pass to `mkfs.f2fs` during the format.
+- `STEAMOS_BTRFS_ROOTFS_PACMAN_EXTRA_PKGS`  : additional pacman packages to install into the rootfs separated by spaces (e.g.: "compsize nfs-utils wireguard-tools ...").
+You can install them easily immediately by running the installation script again [`./install.sh`](install.sh).

 If you changed the default options and want to reset them or want to benefit from updated default options you can do the following: